Legislative Break Time Is a Great Time To Advocate for Cities

-The Legislature recessed on April 11 following the third committee deadline.
-City officials are encouraged to contact their legislators to discuss key pieces of legislation during the break.
+The Minnesota Legislature is in recess until April 7.
+City officials are encouraged to contact their lawmakers to discuss key pieces of legislation during the break.

 While lawmakers are on break, it is a great opportunity to meet with, call, or email them about issues that are important to cities.
-City priorities such as housing and zoning, emergency medical services (EMS) funding, bonding, and more are still being considered.
+City priorities such as bonding and housing are still being considered.

 - Read about legislation that is currently being considered.